PhD Projects for 2025

 Director: Prof. Dr. Karl Menten

-The Argelander Institute for Astronomy at the U of Bonn
+The Argelander Institute for Astronomy at the University of Bonn

 Research Groups: http://www.astro.uni-bonn.de/en/research/groups/